Mary Sullivan (1937 - 2020) - Obituary

-Coopers Plains - Mary Frances Sullivan, age 82, of Coopers Plains, NY died Friday, September 25, 2020, at Steuben Centers in Bath, NY.
+Mary Frances Sullivan, age 82, of Coopers Plains, NY died Friday, September 25, 2020 at Steuben Centers in Bath, NY.

 Calling hours will be held on Friday, October 2nd from 4 - 6 PM at Haughey Funeral Home, Inc., 216 E. First Street, Corning, NY.
 A Mass of Christian Burial will be held at 10:00 AM on Saturday, October 3rd at St. Joseph the Carpenter Church, 8505 Main Street in Campbell with Father Patrick Connor officiating.
 Burial will be in Chapel Knoll Cemetery.
 All current COVID-19 regulations will apply at the church and funeral home.